-$\mathfrak{D}iex \ \mathfrak{A}ie$ is intended for medieval history buffs, tactical wargame lovers, or those who enjoyed the CRY HAVOC series back in the day.
-Due to its simple access and graphical quality, $\mathfrak{D}iex \ \mathfrak{A}ie$ is ideally suited for young players or people discovering wargames, but game veterans should appreciate it as well.
+Diex Aie is intended for medieval history buffs, tactical wargame lovers, or those who enjoyed the CRY HAVOC series back in the day.
+Due to its simple access and graphical quality, Diex Aie is ideally suited for young players or people discovering wargames, but game veterans should appreciate it as well.

-All the maps and counters of the CRY HAVOC and $\mathfrak{Guiscar\delta}$ series are compatible with those of \mathfrak{Diex} Aie, to enable creating and playing many more scenarios.
+All the maps and counters of the CRY HAVOC and $\mathcal{G}uiscar\delta$ series are compatible with those of $\mathcal{D}iex \mathcal{A}ie$, to enable creating and playing many more scenarios.

-Diex Aie introduces a new concept of campaign rules, which have the ultimate goal of generating showdowns which are resolved on tactical maps.
+The first version of $\mathfrak{D}\mathfrak{i}\mathfrak{e} \mathfrak{X}\mathfrak{i}\mathfrak{e}$ introduced a new concept of campaign rules, which have the ultimate goal of generating showdowns which are resolved on tactical maps.
 These rules are intended to be faithful to the philosophy of CRY HAVOC, namely simple and elegant.
 These are not strategic rules.
 You will continue to simulate skirmishes rather than large battles.
 Therefore, you are not in the shoes of William the Conqueror or Harold Godwinson, but a mere knight to whom your Lord entrusts missions.
 Your missions within the campaign system will be limited in scope, but set in a historical context.
+7 years after its initial release, here is a new enhanced version, with a new map and new counters including Danes.
+These counters are now printed on a much thicker cardboard for easier handling.